Over the past 15 years, Agile and DevOps have transformed how organizations deliver software.

 Closing the Ownership Gap

 There is a notable perception gap between leadership and front-line DBAs.
-While half of IT executives believe their teams have a fully unified monitoring environment, far fewer DBAs agree.
+While about half of IT executives believe their teams have a fully unified monitoring environment, far fewer DBAs agree.
 This misalignment means executives may underestimate technical hurdles, such as replication lag or performance bottlenecks, that DBAs handle daily.

 Modernizing the CI/CD Pipeline